Design Executive · Founder · Coach Allanna

 A Breathing App for the People Who Struggle Most to Breathe

-Director of Product Design · Healthcare Client · 3 months, research to delivery
+Director of UX · Healthcare Client · 3 months, research to delivery

 67yr